tumaer/jax-sph/README.md

 ## Acknowledgements

-The initial idea for JAX-SPH is due to Fabian Fritz and Ludger Paehler, which has led to a first validated JAX implementation of the 3D Taylor-Green vortex simulated with the transport velocity SPH formulation.
+The initial idea for JAX-SPH is due to Fabian Fritz and Ludger Paehler, which has led to the first validated JAX implementation of the 3D Taylor-Green vortex simulated with the transport velocity SPH formulation.
 Since then, Artur Toshev has maintained the codebase and extended it in various ways.
-The people who have provided useful feedback include, but are not limited to: Stefan Adami, Xiangyu Hu, Fabian Fritz, Christopher Zöller, Fabien Thiery, Johannes Brandstetter, and Ludger Paehler.
+The people who have provided useful feedback include, but are not limited to: Stefan Adami, Xiangyu Hu, Fabian Fritz, Christopher Zöller, Fabian Thiery, Johannes Brandstetter, and Ludger Paehler.
 Special thanks to Nikolaus Adams, who has supervised the project from the beginning.

 ### Contributors
 - [Artur Toshev](https://github.com/arturtoshev) - developed and maintains the codebase; selected the SPH algorithms and validated most of them; designed the simulation cases and ML experiments.
 - [Fabian Fritz](https://github.com/orgs/tumaer/people/fritzio) - provided the first validated transport velocity SPH implementation of the 3D Taylor-Green vortex in JAX.
 - [Jonas Erbesdobler](https://github.com/JonasErbesdobler) - implemented Riemann SPH; improved and added solver validation scripts; contributed to refactoring the codebase.
 - [Harish Ramachandran](https://github.com/harish6696) - implemented thermal diffusion and the inverse problem; helped in the initial phase of Solver-in-the-Loop.
-- [Gianluca Galletti](https://github.com/gerkone) - validated the gradients through the solver; implemented Solver-in-the-Loop, and tuned its parameters.
+- [Gianluca Galletti](https://github.com/gerkone) - validated the gradients through the solver; implemented and tuned Solver-in-the-Loop.